Why I've Given Jewellery Away

 With her #atouchofkind project she's started an initiative to show random acts of kindness to people and also supporting independent makers.
 The general idea is that makers will send out mostly handmade items of any sort to people without cost to them and without any expectations, but with the suggestion that they too might pay it forward in some way.
 So of course I’m going to be sending out a few of my handmade silver word of the year rings with the hope that it helps people.

 Obviously this isn't a sustainable business model.
-While I'm able to offer a few offers like this I will, but longer term I would really love to be able to give something back as a regular commitment.
-I'm now working on my new collection and wholesale.
-It would be so good to hear from other people doing something like this, it certainly feels good to give something back.
+While I'm able to offer a few offers like this I will, but longer term I plan to give back to charities I support wherever I am able.